 This helps you fit your studies around your life, gives flexibility to on-campus students and creates opportunities to learn in a new way.

-This option is particularly useful if you are juggling study with work, family or other commitments.
+This option is particularly useful if you are juggling study with work, family or other commitment.

 Note Not all courses or units are available through off-campus study.
 Check course details for more information.